 Kingdom of Makuria

-When the Arabs conquered Egypt in the seventh-century, Makuria was cut off from the rest of the Christian world.
-[Read more: “The Muslim caliphates“] The Rashidun caliphate launched an attack on Dongola in 651 CE, but the Makurians defended themselves.
+When the Arabs conquered Egypt in the seventh-century CE, Makuria was cut off from the rest of the Christian world.
+[Read more: “The Muslim caliphates“] The Rashidun caliphate launched an attack on Dongola in 651, but the Makurians successfully defended themselves.
 Unusually, the Arabs sued for peace and a treaty was concluded.
-The Makurians gave Arab merchants access to their trade, not least in slaves, and they promised to make sure that the southern border of the caliphate stayed peaceful.
-Each year 360 slaves were sent to Egypt.
+The Makurians promised to trade with Arab merchants and to make sure that the southern border of the caliphate stayed peaceful.
+Each year 360 slaves were sent to Egypt as a tribute.
 In return, the caliphate promised to supply the Makurians with wheat and lentils and to respect its borders.
 Nowhere else did the Arabs voluntarily agree to restricts their expansion.

 The agreement was honored by later caliphs too and in 835 CE, the king of Makuria sent his son to the Abbasid capital of Baghdad to renegotiate the terms.
 Makuria was gradually islamicized in the thirteenth-century and Bedouins from the desert began to invade.
-It was no longer possible for the Makurians to protected themselves and to serve as a buffer state.
-The Mamluk caliphate in Egypt did not consider itself bound by the previous agreement.
+Eventually it was no longer possible for the Makurians to protected themselves and to serve as a buffer state for the caliphate.
+Moreover, the Mamluk rulers did not consider themselves bound by the previous agreements.
 In 1317, the cathedral in Dongola was turned into a mosque.
 In the sixteenth-century Makuria was incorporated into Egypt itself.

-The Aswan Dam, a prestige project begun by the Egyptian government in 1964, threatened many Makurian archaeological sites and teams of international experts were flown in to carry out emergency excavations.
-Today much of Makuria is under water.
+The Aswan Dam, a prestige project begun by the Egyptian government in 1964, threatened many Makurian archaeological sites.
+Teams of international experts were flown in to carry out emergency excavations.
+Today much of ancient Makuria is under water.